MOTCE/agallay_ccece_2021/README.md

 ## Usage

-Use this project for educational purposes.
+Use this project for any purposes.

 ## Contributing